PEG Feeding Tubes

 You will be shown how to use the feeding tube by nurses while you are in hospital.
 You must make sure you're completely happy with using the tube, so ask about anything you're not sure about.

-It is very important to make sure the area of skin where the tube has been inserted remains free of any infection, especially during the first 10 days after the insertion.
+It is very important to make sure the area of skin where the tube has been inserted (insertion site) remains free of any infection, especially during the first 10 days after the insertion.
+You should be given clear instructions about looking after the area where your PEG has been inserted, including washing the area with soap and water.
 If you think the skin may be infected or if you have any concerns then you should contact your nurse or your GP.

 What are the complications?

 Most people don't have any problems as a result of having a PEG tube inserted, apart from some discomfort for the first few hours after the insertion.
-However, minor problems can occur, such as infection around the skin where the tube has been inserted or some leakage from the site of the tube.
+However, minor problems can occur, such as infection around the skin where the tube has been inserted or some leakage around the tube.

-Sometimes the site where the tube passes through your skin will be uncomfortable with some pain for up to one week after the insertion.
+Sometimes the insertion site will be uncomfortable with some pain for up to one week after the insertion.
 This may make you reluctant to take deep breaths but it is very important to breathe as normally as possible.
 This is because taking shallow breaths may increase your risk of a chest infection.

 Major complications are very uncommon but include: